 - 1. Inpatient and outpatient Physician services, including Surgery. - 2.
 Surgery in a Physician's or Medical Practitioner's office or at an Ambulatory Surgery Center, including services and supplies. - 3.
 Assistant surgeon services. - 4.
 Physician and Medical Practitioner office visits including therapeutic injections and related supplies when given in a Provider's office. - 5.
 Urgent Care Center visits, including Provider services, Facility costs and supplies. - 6.
 Ambulatory Surgical Center services including anesthesiology, and Surgical Services and surgical supplies and Facility costs. - 7.
 Diagnostic procedures including colonoscopies, cardiovascular testing, pulmonary function studies and neurology/neuromuscular procedures. - 8.
 Diagnostic testing (including sleep studies) using radiologic, ultrasonographic or laboratory services.
 Prior Authorization may be required prior to receiving some services. - 9.
 Provider contraceptive services and supplies including but not limited to, vasectomy, tubal ligation and inserting and extraction of FDA-approved contraceptive devices.
 Please refer to the Family Planning provision for further information. - 10.
-Radiology services, including X-ray, MRI, CAT scan, PET scan, and ultrasound imaging.
+Radiology services, including X-ray, Magnetic Resonance Imaging (MRI), Computed Tomography (CAT scan), Positron Emission Tomography (PET scan) and ultrasound imaging.
 Prior Authorization may be required prior to receiving some services. - 11.
 Blood, blood products, and storage, including the services and supplies from a blood bank. - 12.
-Home and outpatient dialysis, and the charges for processing and administration of blood or blood components. - 13.
-The cost and administration of an anesthetic. - 14.
-For oxygen and its administration. - 15.
+For accidental Dental Services when a Member suffers an injury that results in: - a.
+Damage to the Member's natural teeth - b.
+Expenses are part of a treatment plan that was prescribed by a Physician and began within 12 months of the accident to be considered as a Covered Service; and - c.
+Injury to the natural teeth will not include any injury as a result of chewing; - 13.
+For Surgery, excluding tooth extraction, to treat craniomandibular disorders or malocclusions. - 14.
+Home and outpatient dialysis, and the charges for processing and administration of blood or blood components. - 15.
+The cost and administration of an anesthetic. - 16.
+For oxygen and its administration. - 17.
 For the following types of tissue transplants: - a.
 Cornea transplants; - b.
 Artery or vein grafts; - c.
-Heart valve grafts; - d.
+Heart valve grafts: - d.
 Prosthetic tissue replacement, including joint replacements; - e.
-Implantable prosthetic lenses, in connection with cataracts. - 16.
-Left Ventricular Artificial Devices (LVAD) (only when used as a bridge to a heart transplant). - 17.
+Implantable prosthetic lenses, in connection with cataracts. - 18.
+Left Ventricular Assist Devices (LVAD) (only when used as a bridge to a heart transplant). - 19.
 Cochlear implants.
-Prior Authorization may be required prior to receiving services or supplies.
+Prior Authorization may be required prior to receiving services or supplies. - 20.
+Medically Necessary genetic blood tests.
+This does not include genetic testing of a dependent child's father.